Rethymno Greece Travel Guide

 Bank branches Mon-Fri, 8 AM-2:30 PM.
 ATMs are widely available 24/7 in the city center and outside bank branches.

-Public and religious holidays bring closures for banks, post offices, and non-tourist shops.
+Public and religious holidays bring closures for banks, post offices, and non-shops for tourists.
 Reduced public transport schedules are common.

 Rethymno has a rich cultural fabric.
 Respectful interactions make your visit more meaningful.

 Be patient and polite.
 Embrace the "siga siga" (slowly, slowly) pace of life.
-This makes for a more relaxed and authentic experience.
+This results in for a more relaxed and authentic experience.

 Travelers with mobility challenges or other special needs plan carefully for their visit to Rethymno.